 Orlando-Area Cooking Schools

 Restaurant chefs, caterers and bakers often receive cooking education and training through culinary arts programs, and several schools in the Orlando area offer such training.
 This article profiles three public schools within 25 minutes of downtown that provide certificate and associate's degree programs in various areas.
-After brief descriptions of these programs, the article goes on to present a table of data about each school, including enrollment figures, tuition and graduation rates.
+There is also a table of data about each school, including enrollment figures, tuition and graduation rates.
 There is information about a couple of other area schools with culinary arts programs at the end of the article.

 - Valencia Community College is in the heart of downtown Orlando.
 It offers two certificates and two associate's degrees in the culinary arts and baking and pastry arts.